 2. You Can Get an Advance on Your Fuel Costs

-When you’re established with a factoring company, you may also qualify for fuel cards that will help you save even more money by providing discounts or use your advances to cover fuel expenses.
+When you’re established with a transportation factoring company, you can use your cash advances to cover fuel expenses, or you may also qualify for fuel cards that will help you save even more money by providing discounts.
 Perks vary depending on the company you partner with, so be sure to ask if fuel cards are an option and if there are other perks you may qualify for.

 3. Freight Factoring is Available to New Carriers

 Many business owners start looking into alternative financing options when they can’t get a traditional loan from a bank.
 Factoring is an easy choice in this respect because it works well for startups.
 You can get started even if you haven’t been in business long or don’t have a strong credit history yet.